therealalphapulse/whalealpha/docs/ARCHITECTURE.md

 single wallet buying a token, however large, cannot trigger a trade by itself.

-## Whale Wallet Discovery & Intelligence Engine
+## Whale Wallet Discovery & Intelligence Engine (Hybrid Discovery Engine, Phase 1 refactor)

 Before this feature, `whale_wallets` only ever grew via a human admin's `/addwhale` — there was no automated path, and nothing kept the tracked population within a healthy size or pruned wallets that stopped performing.
-`engines/discovery.py` closes that gap with a four-stage cycle, run on a timer (`DISCOVERY_INTERVAL_SECONDS`, default 15 min):
+`engines/discovery.py` closes that gap with a five-stage cycle, run on a timer (`DISCOVERY_INTERVAL_SECONDS`, default 15 min):

-1. **Source** (`discover_candidates`) — runs **two independent streams**
+1. **Source** (`discover_candidates`) — runs **every enabled discovery
-   each cycle and queues genuinely-new addresses into the `WalletCandidate` staging table (never touches `whale_wallets` directly):
+   source in priority order**, drawing from one shared, priority-ordered budget (`DISCOVERY_CANDIDATE_BATCH_SIZE` — a higher-priority source's unused budget rolls over to the next, rather than a fixed split), and queues genuinely-new addresses into the `WalletCandidate` staging table (never touches `whale_wallets` directly).
+   One source failing or being disabled never blocks the rest:
+   - *Real-time on-chain launch discovery* (`integrations/free_market_sources.py`,
+     Priority 1) — pump.fun, LaunchLab, Raydium, and Meteora's public,
+     keyless "recent launches / new pools" endpoints, each resolved to its largest holders via plain Solana RPC
+     (`find_candidates_from_token_holders`, no API key). **This is what actually eliminates the cold-start loop** — it needs no tracked wallets, no Signals, and no paid API key, so it produces candidates from a completely empty database.
+   - *Trending-token fallback chain* (Priority 2) — Jupiter Tokens API V2
+     first (`find_candidates_from_trending_tokens`, needs
+     `JUPITER_API_KEY`/`PRICE_FEED_API_KEY`); if that's unavailable, falls
+     through to Birdeye's free tier, then DexScreener's fully keyless feed (`find_trending_tokens_multi_provider`).
+Stops at the first provider
+     that returns results.
-   - *Signal-derived* — other large holders of tokens that recently produced a real `Signal` (i.e. multiple *already-tracked* whales just accumulated it), via plain Solana RPC (`find_candidates_from_token_holders`).
-Higher-precision (co-buyers of tokens our own whales picked), but requires at least one tracked wallet to have already produced a Signal — it cannot run from zero.
+   - *Signal-derived* (Priority 3, legacy stream, unchanged behavior) —
+     other large holders of tokens that recently produced a real `Signal` (i.e. multiple *already-tracked* whales just accumulated it).
+Highest precision, but by itself can never bootstrap from zero tracked wallets — now just one source among several rather than a hard dependency.
-   - *Trending-token bootstrap* — Jupiter's platform-wide trending/most-
-     traded tokens (`find_candidates_from_trending_tokens`,
-     `DISCOVERY_TRENDING_*` config), independent of anything already
-     tracked. **This is what lets the engine find its first wallets with zero admin seeding** — without it, `zero tracked wallets -> zero ingested buy events -> zero Signals -> zero candidates` is a closed loop with no way in, which is exactly the "No approved whale wallets yet" state a fresh deploy starts in.
-It keeps running alongside the first stream afterwards too, as an ongoing second discovery channel, so the tracked set doesn't only ever grow from wallets correlated with what's already tracked.
-Needs `JUPITER_API_KEY` (or falls back to `PRICE_FEED_API_KEY`) — without either, this stream is skipped (a warning is logged) and only the signal-derived stream runs.
+   - *Wallet Graph Expansion* (Priority 4, `engines/wallet_graph.py`) —
+     runs as its own phase later in the cycle (see step 4 below), not inside `discover_candidates`, since it needs already-`APPROVED`
+     wallets to expand from.
 2. **Evaluate** (`evaluate_candidates`) — fetches each queued candidate's
-   swap history (requires `HELIUS_API_KEY`; see below), computes FIFO-matched realized PnL/ROI/win-rate/drawdown (`engines/discovery_metrics.py`), scores the result with the **same, unmodified** `engines/scoring.score_wallet` used for admin-added wallets, and runs it through `evaluate_promotion` — a pure function that gates on score, ROI, win rate, trade count, wallet age, and wash-trading flags.
+   swap history (requires `HELIUS_API_KEY`; see below), computes FIFO-matched realized PnL/ROI/win-rate/drawdown (`engines/discovery_metrics.py`, Priority 5), scores the result with the **same, unmodified** `engines/scoring.score_wallet` used for admin-added wallets, and runs it through `evaluate_promotion` — a pure function that gates on score, ROI, win rate, trade count, wallet age, and wash-trading flags (all unchanged from before this refactor).
+In parallel, computes on-chain behaviour scores (`engines/behavior_scoring.py`, Priority 6 — Early Buyer, Diamond Hand, Quick Flip, Sniper Probability, Conviction, Consistency, Risk) and derives smart-money labels from them (`engines/wallet_labels.py`, Priority 7).
+Behaviour only ever *enriches* confidence by a small, bounded amount (`behavior_confidence_bonus`, capped at ±8) — it never overrides the core score or any promotion gate.
-   Candidates that clear every gate are promoted straight to `APPROVED` via `WhaleWalletAdminService.promote_candidate`.
+   Candidates that clear every gate are promoted straight to `APPROVED` via `WhaleWalletAdminService.promote_candidate`, with their labels copied onto `WhaleWallet.tags`.
 3. **Re-score & retire** (`rescore_tracked_wallets`) — periodically
    re-fetches history for already-`APPROVED` wallets (oldest-scored first) and retires ones that go dormant (`last_active_at` — already populated by